This piece carries a content warning for descriptions of sexual harassment and assault.

 “Grassroots activism is great, but if the people that actually hold power don’t care, or don’t take you seriously, or don’t listen to you, then the ways that sexism gets upheld don’t change." — Shawna Potter

-Warped Tour, alongside Chicago’s Riot Fest and Coachella collaborators Do LaB, are among the organizations and festivals taking measures to fight sexual misconduct by teaming up with harm reduction groups like Safer Scenes, Between Friends, and Rape Victim Advocates.
-Together, they’ve worked to equip fans, artists, and staff with counseling, bystander intervention workshops, and codes of conduct.
+Warped Tour, alongside Chicago’s Riot Fest and Coachella collaborators Do LaB, are among the organisations and festivals taking measures to fight sexual misconduct by teaming up with harm reduction groups like Safer Scenes, Between Friends, and Rape Victim Advocates.
+Together, they’ve worked to equip fans, artists, and staff with counselling, bystander intervention workshops, and codes of conduct.

 “You need clear policies in place from the get-go that everyone can point to, and there should also be a channel to report instances of gender-based harassment and violence that is unrelated to the person in charge,” Potter said.
 “If someone complains, you need to already have clear steps [about] what to do after that.
 That’s gonna be different for different arenas, but it means actually following through and taking it seriously.”